 The Company has a Management Risk Committee in place, with its own charter.
-The primary role of the Risk Committee is to oversee the management of financial and non-financial risks arising from the activities of the business within the Company Board-approved risk parameters: Insurance Risk, Financial Risk, Operational and Compliance Risk and Strategic Risk.
+The primary role of the Risk Committee is to oversee the management of financial and non-financial risks arising from the activities of the business within the Company Board-approved risk parameters: Strategic Risk (including customer value and conduct risks), Financial Risk, Operational and Compliance Risk and Insurance Risk.